Hiking Heil Valley Ranch Loop

 The clouds had puffed up in the early afternoon, and it looked like it was going to rain.
 I stopped for a short break at the bench/viewpoint 0.8 miles from the trailhead before my final push to the finish.

-Recommended as a Hike, and also for Mountain Biking
+Recommended as a Moderate Hike, and also for Mountain Biking

 The Heil Valley Ranch Loop is a moderate hike with a good amount of mileage you can log.
 The viewpoints and mellow track through Ponderosa Pine forest and grassy fields is pleasant.
 However, much of the hike features similar scenery.
 If you get bored of hiking through similar scenery, this might not be the hike for you.
 For this reason I think Heil Valley Ranch might be more enjoyable for mountain bikers who can whiz through the trails.